JefferyLim/ec513_final_project/docs/milestones/milestone3.md

 We do not have a way of determining if an address is a privileged location unless we already know ahead of time.

 ## Tracers

+We've combined the tracers into a single file in order to better understand the flow.
+Originally, we were going to have separate tracers, but decided that we can just combine them within the SystemVerilog file.

 ### uarch_tracer
 - A cycle counter to synchronize with other tracers